 Four years after Law No. 8 Year 2016 was passed, Indonesia does not yet have a clear legal framework for how the right to work for persons with disabilities is implemented.
 The draft of government regulation concerning employment of persons with disabilities has not yet been published, while other regulations are still discriminatory and do not comply with the CRPD standards.
 Indonesia does not yet have a national plan (mainstream or disability-specific) that promotes vocational training inclusive of persons with disabilities or comprehensive national employment strategies and/or plans to promote the employment of persons with disabilities in public and private sectors.

 Law No. 8 Year 2016 regulates reasonable accommodation, rights and obligation of persons with disabilities as employees and the company, freedom of association and assembly, equal pay, recruitment process accessible to persons with disabilities.
 Also, the same law also stipulates the responsibility of the local government to ensure and implement this legal framework.
-Furthermore, Law No. 8 Year 2016 mandates the development of disability service units or called ULD to facilitate information to the government, local government, and private companies on the recruitment process, working acceptance, training, working distribution, working sustainability, fair career development without discriminations to the persons with disabilities.
+Furthermore, Law No. 8 Year 2016 mandates the development of disability service units or called ULD to facilitate information to the government, local government, and private companies on the recruitment process, working acceptance, training, working distribution, working sustainability, fair career development without discrimination to the persons with disabilities.
 In another clause, the law asserts that the employer has to form a complaint mechanism should the employees need to address or file their complaint.

 However, the government interprets 2% as the minimum recruitment quota instead of manpower.
 The implementation of Law No. 8 Year 2016 focuses on the working distribution and achieving the enrollment of persons with disabilities as figured in the minimum quota.
 The Ministerial Regulation (Ministry of Administrative and Bureaucratic Reform/PANRB) No. 23 Year 2019 stipulates that people with all forms of disabilities can apply for any types of jobs.
 The clauses that regulate special and general application procedures are deemed discriminatory as they suggest that persons with disabilities can only take on certain jobs.
 In practices, persons with disabilities also have to present a doctor’s statement explaining the degree of their disabilities.